kroll-j/graphcore/spec.rst

 =======================
 GraphCore is a program for maintaining and processing large graphs in memory.
 It provides a simple command oriented interface using the stdin/stdout streams.
-The command interface is designed to be usable as a synchronized but sessionles client/server communication protocol.
+The command interface is designed to be usable as a synchronized but sessionless client/server communication protocol.

 Data Model